jsoref/scripts/checks/README.md

+functions.sh

-functions.sh - functions for locking and caching
+- functions for locking and caching

+disksmart.sh

-disksmart.sh - check SMART of all disks in system
+- check SMART of all disks in system
-- Work under FreeBSD and linux
+  - Works under FreeBSD and Linux
   - Use caching and locking